The Govigama Heritage

 Community Updates

-For over two millennia, the Govigama community has stood as the foundation of Sinhalese civilization — cultivating the land, building great kingdoms, preserving Buddhism, and shaping the destiny of Sri Lanka.
+For over two millennia, the Govigama community has been an integral part of Sinhalese civilization — cultivating the land, contributing to great kingdoms, preserving Buddhist traditions, and playing a vital role in the rich tapestry of Sri Lanka’s diverse society.

 Who Are the Govigama?

-The Govigama (ගොවිගම, also spelled Goyigama) are the largest and historically most influential community among the Sinhalese people of Sri Lanka.
+The Govigama (ගොවිගම, also spelled Goyigama) are the largest community among the Sinhalese people of Sri Lanka.
 The name derives from “Govi” (cultivator) and “gama” (village), reflecting their deep, ancestral connection to the land and agriculture.
-Comprising approximately 50% or more of the Sinhalese population, the Govigama have been the backbone of Sri Lankan society for centuries.
+Comprising approximately 50% or more of the Sinhalese population, the Govigama have been one of the cornerstones of Sri Lankan society for centuries.

 A Civilization Built on Agriculture

 Sri Lanka’s ancient irrigation systems — the great Wewas (reservoirs) and canal networks — are among the most sophisticated hydraulic engineering achievements of the ancient world.
-These were built by Govigama ancestors who understood that the prosperity of the kingdom depended on the prosperity of the harvest.
-The famous Parakrama Samudra (Sea of Parakrama) in Polonnaruwa, the vast tank systems of Anuradhapura, and hundreds of village tanks across the dry zone are all testaments to this agricultural genius.
+These monumental works, built through the collective effort of many communities across generations, enabled the prosperity of the island’s kingdoms.
+The famous Parakrama Samudra (Sea of Parakrama) in Polonnaruwa, the vast tank systems of Anuradhapura, and hundreds of village tanks across the dry zone are testaments to the agricultural genius of the Sri Lankan people.

 Guardians of Buddhism

-The Govigama community has been inseparable from the history of Theravada Buddhism in Sri Lanka.
-From the earliest royal patronage of Buddhist monasteries to the great 18th-century revival led by Weliwita Saranankara Sangharaja Thero — who established the Siyam Nikaya in 1753 — the Govigama have been the primary custodians of the Buddhist tradition on the island.
-The great temples, the pirivena educational system, and the preservation of the Pali Canon all bear the deep imprint of Govigama devotion.
+The Govigama community has been closely associated with the history of Theravada Buddhism in Sri Lanka.
+From royal patronage of Buddhist monasteries to the great 18th-century revival led by Weliwita Saranankara Sangharaja Thero — who established the Siyam Nikaya in 1753 — the Govigama have been among the primary custodians of the Buddhist tradition on the island.
+The great temples, the pirivena educational system, and the preservation of the Pali Canon all bear the deep imprint of devotion from many communities across the island.

 From Ancient Kingdoms to Modern Leadership

-The Govigama have produced many of Sri Lanka’s most important leaders.
-From the ancient Radala aristocracy who served as Adigars and Dissawas in the Kandyan Kingdom, to modern political dynasties like the Bandaranaike and Rajapaksa families, the community has consistently been at the forefront of national governance.
-Multiple Presidents and Prime Ministers of Sri Lanka have been from the Govigama community.
+The Govigama have produced many of Sri Lanka’s important leaders.
+From the ancient Radala aristocracy who served as Adigars and Dissawas in the Kandyan Kingdom, to modern political families like the Bandaranaike and Rajapaksa families, the community has consistently been represented in national governance.
+At the same time, leaders from communities like the Karava, Salagama, and others have equally shaped the nation’s destiny — reflecting the diverse strength of Sri Lankan society.

 Explore Our Heritage

-This website is dedicated to preserving, celebrating, and sharing the rich history and vibrant future of the Govigama community.
+This website is dedicated to preserving, celebrating, and sharing the rich history and vibrant future of the Govigama community, while always acknowledging that Sri Lanka’s greatness comes from the collective contributions of all its people.
 Explore our pages to discover: